Chocolate coin

-History

-As a Christmas tradition, the chocolate coin giving is said to be inspired by the deeds of Saint Nicholas in the fourth century, with chocolate coins introduced some time after chocolate's introduction into Europe in the sixteenth century.

-United Kingdom
+They are usually created with milk chocolate.

 In the United Kingdom, chocolate coins mimic the design of real money; they are traditionally bought around Christmas and are used to decorate the Christmas tree and to fill the stockings of children.
 When children visit a friend or relative they are allowed to find and take chocolates from the tree as a treat.
 A variant of this is that chocolate coins are hidden somewhere in the house for children to find, often in the form of a treasure trail.

-Hannukah Gelt
+In Belgium, a tradition of giving chocolate coins at Christmas began to be observed at the start of the 20th century.
+These coins are presented wrapped in gold paper and placed in small bags.

 During the Jewish festival of Hanukkah, chocolate coins are sometimes given to children in addition or in replacement of the traditional gelt (gift of money), typically with a dreidel.

-Chinese New Year

-At Chinese New Year, in place of traditional Hongbao or 'lucky money', chocolate coins are sometimes now given.
+For Chinese New Year, in place of traditional Hongbao or "lucky money", chocolate coins are sometimes now given.